Prostate cancer is the most commonly diagnosed form of cancer in Australia with 1 in 5 men at risk of developing prostate cancer in their lifetime.

 APC funds clinical and laboratory based research conducted at the Basil Hetzel Institute for Translational Health Research and The Queen Elizabeth Hospital in South Australia.

-Australian Prostate Cancer is a disease specific affiliate of The Hospital Research Foundation.
+Australian Prostate Cancer is a partner charity of The Hospital Research Foundation.

 About our logo